beopencloud/cno/README.md

 2. Select Add Cluster.
 3. Enter a name for the cluster.
 4. Enter the cluster type (***EKS, AKS , GKE, Kubernetes or OpenShift***) and click on Add Cluster
-5. Copy outpout commands and install CNO agent is your new cluster.
+5. Copy outpout commands and install CNO agent in your new cluster.